zetapush-demo/avengers-chat/TUTORIAL.md

 }
 ```

-    - Add the current user in the conversation
+- Add the current user in the conversation.

 ```js
 async addMeToConversation() {